Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Why It's Important

 Cancer is the second leading cause of death in New Jersey and the United States.
-Many cancers are preventable by reducing risk factors or getting appropriate vaccinations.
-Screening is effective in identifying some types of cancers in early, often highly treatable stages.1
+Many of the most common forms of cancer are preventable by reducing risk factors or through appropriate screenings and vaccinations.
+Screening is effective in identifying certain pre-cancerous conditions, such as colon polyps, and detecting other cancers at early, often highly treatable stages.

-Multiple factors both inside and outside the body, can contribute to the development of cancer.
+Multiple factors, both inside and outside the body, contribute to the development of cancer.
 Some risk factors for cancer can be avoided or controlled.
-For example, people can choose to avoid exposure to tobacco, modify their diet, and increase their exercise.
-Other risk factors, such as a person's age, race, family history of cancer, and genetics are not possible to modify.
+For example, avoiding tobacco, improving diet, and increasing physical activity can lower risk.
+Other factors, such as age, race, family history of cancer, and genetics cannot be modified, making early detection a key component for better outcomes.

-Nobody is immune from getting cancer.
-Although scientific studies have identified specific factors which increase the risk for cancer, sometimes people without any risk factors still develop cancer and people with many risk factors do not develop cancer.
-The following list contains common cancer risk factors.
+No one is immune to cancer.
+While scientific studies have identified specific factors that increase cancer risk, it is still possible for people without risk factors to develop cancer and for those with many risk factors to remain unaffected.
+Common cancer risk factors include:

 How To Reduce Risk